kubeflow/blog/_posts/2025-11-07-introducing-kubeflow-sdk.md

 Scaling AI workloads shouldn't require deep expertise in distributed systems and container orchestration.
 Whether you are prototyping on local hardware or deploying to a production Kubernetes cluster, you need a unified API that abstracts infrastructure complexity while preserving flexibility.
 That's exactly what the Kubeflow Python SDK delivers.

-As a data scientist, you've probably experienced this frustrating journey: you start by prototyping locally, writing your training script on your laptop.
-When you need more compute power, it's time to rewrite everything for distributed training.
-You containerize your code and rebuild images for every change.
-You write Kubernetes YAMLs, struggle with kubectl and switch between different SDKs - one for training, another for hyperparameter tuning, another for pipelines.
-Each step in this process requires different tools, different APIs, and different mental models.
+As a data scientist, you’ve probably experienced this frustrating journey: you start by prototyping locally, training your model on your laptop.
+When you need more compute power, you have to rewrite everything for distributed training.
+You containerize your code, rebuild images for every small change, write Kubernetes YAMLs, wrestle with kubectl, and juggle multiple SDKs — one for training, another for hyperparameter tuning, and yet another for pipelines.
+Each step demands different tools, APIs, and mental models.

+All this complexity slows down productivity, drains focus, and ultimately holds back AI innovation.
 What if there was a better way?

 The Kubeflow community started the **Kubeflow SDK & ML Experience Working Group** (WG) in order to address these challenges.
-You can find more information about this WG and the [Kubeflow Community here](https://www.kubeflow.org/docs/about/community/).
+You can find more information about this WG on our [YouTube playlist](https://youtu.be/VkbVVk2OGUI?list=PLmzRWLV1CK_wSO2IMPnzChxESmaoXNfrY).

 # Introducing Kubeflow SDK